Shaping Tomorrow’s Leaders with Classical Christian Values

 Exposure to Quality English Literature

-Our curriculum is rich in classic and contemporary English literature, including timeless works by Beatrix Potter and Winnie the Pooh to an array of poetry, rhymes, nursery rhymes, fairy tales, and more, fostering a love for language and storytelling.
+Our curriculum is rich in classic and contemporary English literature, including timeless works such as Beatrix Potter and Winnie the Pooh as well as an array of poetry, rhymes, nursery rhymes, and fairy tales.
+Literature is carefully chosen with the aim of fostering a love for language and storytelling.

 Introduction to Academic Skills